Kim Medcalf: Other work

 Medcalf appeared in two episodes of BBC One drama Missing in 2010.
-Medcalf made her London stage return in 2015 when she appeared in Ruby in the Dusts production of Gatsby.
+Medcalf made her London stage return in 2015 when she appeared in Ruby in the Dust's production of Gatsby.
 Medcalf appeared in three episodes of BBC Two drama Collateral written by David Hare in 2018.

 Singing

 Medcalf is a mezzo-soprano.
 In 2003, she showcased her singing ability during the EastEnders Christmas Party TV special, where she sang "All I Want For Christmas Is You".
-Medcalf was invited to join the students of the 2005 Comic Relief does Fame Academy.
+Medcalf was invited to join the students of the 2005 second series of Comic Relief Does Fame Academy.
 She performed songs including "Don't Know Why" and "Perfect".
 The judges initially struggled with her performances but eventually she prevailed; helped by a performance of Delta Goodrem's "Born to Try" Medcalf finished in second place behind Radio One's Edith Bowman.

 On 11 September 2005, Medcalf performed at London's Hyde Park when she took part in the BBC Family Prom; performing "Over the Rainbow" accompanied by the BBC Orchestra.
-On 16 July 2006, she sang at Love letter to Dan, a Gala tribute to Dan Crawford, the late founder of the King's Head Theatre.
+On 16 July 2006, she sang at Love Letter to Dan, a gala tribute to Dan Crawford, the late founder of the King's Head Theatre.